For a long time now, I’ve realized that Maddy, Owen, and Cora have no idea where they live.

 This Me on the Map activity spotlights where kids live from big picture to small–their planet to their home (or school).
 It allows them to hold in their hands all of the places they can call ‘home’ which is why I really love it.

 I created circles for each part which can be downloaded here: Me on the Map Circles.

-**New for our friends in Canada: Me on the Map: Canada version is a part of the Me on the Map Circles.
+And for our friends in Canada: Me on the Map: Canada version is a part of the Me on the Map Circles.
 Feel free to download, share with our friends up north, and watch our Canadian little ones learn about their place in this big world!

 Owen helped cut out the circles at swim this week when he couldn’t go in the water.